facebook/react-native-website/website/blog/2023-01-20-typescript-first.md

 ## Declarations Shipped with React Native

-0.71 is the first release with built-in Typescript (TS) declarations.
+0.71 is the first release with built-in TypeScript (TS) declarations.

 Prior, TypeScript declarations for React Native were provided by [`@types/react-native`](https://www.npmjs.com/package/@types/react-native) hosted in the [DefinitelyTyped](https://github.com/DefinitelyTyped/DefinitelyTyped) repository.
 The decision to co-locate TypeScript types with React Native source was for improved correctness and maintenance.